-- Atlanta Technical College is a public school located a little over three miles from downtown Atlanta.
+- Atlanta Technical College is a public school located a little under three miles from downtown Atlanta.
 The college offers barbering diploma for new students and a certificate program for cosmetologists.

 - Southern Crescent Technical College's programs are about 50 miles from downtown Atlanta.
 The school offers a barbering diploma program for new students and a certificate in barbering for cosmetologists.